 You will feast your eyes on paintings showing performing artists plying their craft.
 You will also encounter seemingly mute artifacts that, once upon a time, added rhythmic texture to the soundtrack of people’s everyday lives.
 As you consider highlighted objects on display, imagine listening to them being used: sizzling wax dripping onto a centuries-old candlestick, water burbling in a 16th-century fountain, verses of poetry or the Qur’an being read and recited.
 After all, these objects were heard, not just touched and seen.

-Enriching your experience will be new smartphone-based interactives specially created for Sound and Music.
+Enriching your experience will be new smartphone-based interactives specially created for Sound and Music, including the Sound and Music Trail.
 By tapping into this new digital content, you will uncover mesmerizing sounds, ideas, and performances styles connected to the selected objects — and experience the Museum’s Collection as it has never been seen, or heard, before.

 Look for this symbol on object labels